Skip to content

 On the 6th June 2024, we held a launch event as part of the University of Manchester Bicentenary festival.
 Featuring live performances and poetry readings from our contributors, the event captured the essence, hard work, creativity and spirit of the group over the previous two year of making the zine.
 A summary of the event can be watched below.

-Why is this important?
+Why was it important?

 We know that, nationally, vaccine uptake has been faster and higher for some groups, and often these patterns reflect socio-economic inequalities.
-Engagement with PCIE Panel and Forum suggested that there may be new and additional barriers to the COVID-19 vaccine that may exacerbate inequalities, and as such it is important to explore how vaccine uptake varies between groups.
+Engagement with the PCIE Panel and Forum suggested that there may be new and additional barriers to the COVID-19 vaccine that may exacerbate inequalities, and as such it is important to explore how vaccine uptake varies between groups.
 Sitting alongside the statistical work, the qualitative research helps to provide key context and deeper insights into the statistical findings of inequalities in uptake.

 Prior public engagement work undertaken by the team has highlighted the importance of exploring experiences and views around various factors during the pandemic including misinformation and communication, trust towards institutions, and health and safety concerns towards the vaccine.
 The engagement work highlighted the need for an in-depth exploration into some of these factors that may impact COVID-19 vaccine uptake, as well as the need to capture the experiences of these groups during the pandemic as a whole.

 The impact of the creative ouptut has demonstrated the utility and benefit of using creative methods to engage a variety of audiences, including academics and members of diverse, under-served communities in sharing research findings.
 It demonstrates how academic research findings can be disseminated and delivered to a wider breadth of audience than would normally engage, reiterating the importance of lay-friendly and accessible, co-developed outputs.
-As such, it demonstrates greater likelihood of impact or uptake of the findings due to its wider relevance and greater engagement with the content.
+This demonstrates greater likelihood of impact or uptake of the findings due to its wider relevance and greater engagement with the content.

 This project has been recently recognised by the NIHR Clinical Research Network Greater Manchester Evening of Excellence, in which it won a joint award for “Recognising Outstanding Engagement”.